-As a reminder, on Wednesday, September 28th, many teachers will be able to access some in person STMath professional development.
-Our math leadership team will be working with our new Education Success Manager, Allison Hamblett, to design some PD that is both engaging and useful!
+As a reminder, THIS Wednesday, September 28th, many teachers will be able to access some in person STMath professional development.
+Our math leadership team has been working with our new Education Success Manager, Allison Hamblett, to design PD that is both engaging and useful!
 Our session will be held right here at Claypit Hill.
-More information will be coming soon!

 If you'd like to get started in creating an amazing STMath culture in your classroom and you want to begin NOW there are lots of resources for teachers on the STMath pages of this website.
 Just click on the STMath tab.

 Bridges Intervention System Training for Special Educators